rwieruch/blog_robinwieruch_content/react-apollo-link-state-tutorial.md

 npm install --save apollo-client apollo-cache-inmemory apollo-link-http graphql graphql-tag react-apollo
 {{< /highlight >}}

-And furthermore, don't forget to add your {{% a_blank "personal access token" "https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" %}} from GitHub as value to the `REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN` key to the *.env* file which you have to create in your project folder.
+And furthermore, don't forget to add your {{% a_blank "personal access token" "https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" %}} from GitHub as value to the key in the *.env* file which you have to create in your project folder.

 In the next step, implement the components to display the remote data which gets queried with React Apollo's Query component eventually.